wgoode3/platformer/README.md

 # simple-platformer

-Just a platformer, move left / right and jump around
+Just a platformer, move left, right and jump around